UPDATED 3/18/20: My favorite “Black Radio” even with its few quirks.

 The panel layout of the CIA’s RS-1/RT-3 transmitter is different from the GRC-109 “plain” T-784 transmitter, so something else was going on here.
 Was the “unlettered” T-784/GRC-109 transmitter built as an entirely new transmitter from the ground up with the Code Burst connector and its unique front panel and labeling.?
 (That is my working theory.)

 Or did the modification require an entirely new front panel (with all the internal transmitter parts then having to be removed and reinstalled on this new panel?)
 Unlikely in my opinion.
 (The later T-784A/GRC-109A appears to have the same transmitter front panel hole layout, with the addition of the burst keyer connector as the basic design.)

 Has anyone ever seen a T-784/GRC-109 without the GRA-71 burst keyer connector?
 I have not.
 More research needed here.

-The RT/D-3 variant transmitter does appear to be an actually modified RT-3, with the external key terminal post removed and the GRA-71 keyer connector appearing in its place.
+The rare RT/D-3 variant transmitter does appear to be an actually modified RT-3, with the ground post and external key terminal removed and the GRA-71 keyer connector appearing in its place.
 See photo further down the post of an RT/D-3 which sports a white MWO-39 stamp on the front panel.
-Was the RT-/D-3 the first step towards the design of the T-874/GRC-109 transmitter?
+Was the RT/D-3 the first step towards the design of the T-874/GRC-109 transmitter?
 It may be.

 Once set up and wired together (no thinking required) they are quite easy to tune and operate.
 They are eminently usable “as-is”, no “mods” or “conversions” required or desired.
 In the hands of an experienced operator, they would get you where you needed to go comms-wise.